skamalj/datagenerator/Readme.md

 {"value":27,"eventtime":1642228439854,"source":{"device_id":8676,"factory_id":3,"section":"F","sensor_type":"Temp"}}
 {"value":29,"eventtime":1642228439854,"source":{"device_id":8736,"factory_id":4,"section":"A","sensor_type":"Temp"}}
 ```

+## Ref records as API Mocks
+* All Ref records are available as API Mocks at endpoint `/mock/<recordname>`
+  * GET /
+  * GET /{id}
+    * id is matched against whatver is name if first filed in record schema
+  * DELETE /{id}
+  * POST /
+    * Record JSON as request body

+## Schema API
+`/schema` API endpoint can also be used to configure reference and source records.
+This end point support GET, GET /{schema}, POST and DELETE /{schema} operations.

+POST accepts record schema as JSON.
+You can first GET the records and used those to generate new ones.
+Records are still saved as YAML files.

 ## Execution

 Below command generates one record each second for 1 min and writes them to port 4000 or PORT set in .env file.